ratwolfzero/hopalong_python/README.md

 ## Enjoy the Exploration

-- Explore displaying the attractor in 3D by using density as the Z-axis to visualize the structure in three dimensions.
-You can use or experiment with `ax.contourf3D` or `ax.contour3D`.
+- Explore the attractor in three dimensions by displaying density on the Z-axis.
+You can try `ax.contourf3D`(Filled Contours) or `ax.contour3D`(Unfilled Contours).

 - Experiment with different image resolutions, color maps, or ways of populating the image array beyond using the hit count to explore new visual perspectives.